davidyoucm/projects/[AP] HDB Resale Flat Price Estimator App/README.md

 - **Completed in**: 2020
 - **Grade Received**: A

-Access the web app here: https://davidyou.shinyapps.io/HDBResaleApp/
+Access the web app here:  <a href="https://davidyou.shinyapps.io/HDBResaleApp/" target="_blank">https://davidyou.shinyapps.io/HDBResaleApp/</a>

 ------